leopuleo/easy-panorama/README.md

 The plugin provides you with a handy shortcode: insert panorama images in your content is so easy, just 3 clicks.

-Easy Panorama uses the packed [Paver](http://terrymun.github.io/paver/?source=easy-panorama-wp-plugin) :smile: .
+Easy Panorama uses the packed [Paver](http://terrymun.github.io/paver/?source=easy-panorama-wp-plugin) :smile:.

 ## Main features